 Saeko Takami (Ms. Smith)

 Ms. Saeko is the homeroom teacher for the Protagonist and others.
 She is very popular with the students.
 She plays a small role in the SEBEC route of the game, helping protect the students of St. Hermelin in the real world, and appearing as an apparition in Maki's world.In the Snow Queen Quest, she is possessed by a malevolent spirit inhabiting the Snow Queen mask, who plans on sacrificing her as a way to bring about the Eternal Night.
-The spirit is eventually revealed to be Tomomi Fujimori, Saeko's best friend from her high school days.Interesting enough, her NA last name, while unnecessary, is also something of a backhanded Woolseyism of her Japanese last name, which is somewhat generic, so "Smith" would be a fair analogue.
-Aside from her name, she is also unedited (aside from the Snow Queen quest, which is missing from the NA version).
+The spirit is eventually revealed to be Tomomi Fujimori, Saeko's best friend from her high school days.Interesting enough, her last name in the original NA release, while unnecessary, is also something of a backhanded Woolseyism of her Japanese last name, which is roughly analogous to "Smith" as a generic last name.
+Aside from her name, she is also unedited (aside from the Snow Queen quest, which was missing from the original NA version).

 Chisato Kasai (Selina)A student who went missing two months ago, believed to have eloped with her boyfriend Yosuke.
 In truth, she was lured into the other world by Maki, where Aki met her and made her into the Harem Queen.
 When the party arrives in the Karma Palace, Maki discovers that she never really loved Yosuke, she just wanted him because Maki loved him as well.